Polynomial Voting Rules: Other Results, with PoS-Crypto Applications

 \quad Let $b_{k,t}$ denote (units of) the risk-free asset that bidder $k$ holds at time $t$, and $r_{ \mbox{free}}> 0$ the risk-free (interest) rate.
 (Here, the risk-free asset is naturally the one that underlies the above price process.)
-As we are mainly concerned with the effect of exchanging stakes to each individual, we only allow bidders to trade stakes, but not risk-free assets between them.
+As we are mainly concerned with the effect of exchanging stakes to each individual, we allow bidders to trade stakes only internally among themselves, but not risk-free assets between them.
 Hence, each bidder has to trade risk-free asset with a third-party instead of trading that with another bidder.

 \quad The decision for each bidder $k$ at $t$ is hence a tuple, $(\nu_{k,t}, b_{k,t})$.
 Moreover, there is a terminal time, denoted $T_k \in \mathbb{N}_{+}$ (i.e., $T_k\ge 1$ is integer valued), by which time bidder $k$ has to sell all assets, including both any risk-free asset and any stakes owned at that time, and leave the system. $T_k$ can either be deterministic or random.
 In the latter case, assume it has a finite expectation, and is either adapted to $\{\mathcal{G}_t\}_{t \ge 0}$, or independent of all other randomness (in which case augment $\{\mathcal{G}_t\}$ accordingly).
 We also allow bidder $k$ to leave the system and liquidate prior to $T_k$ at a stopping time $\tau_k$ relative to $\{\mathcal{G}_t\}_{t \ge 0}$.
 Thus, bidder $k$ will also decide at which time $\tau_k$ to stop and exit.
 To simplify the notation, we abuse $\tau_k$ for $\tau_k \wedge T_k$, the minimum of $\tau_k$ and $T_k$.